kylesliva/minecraft-ec2-cloudformation/readme.md

 # Minecraft Server on AWS

 ## Introduction
-This project creates a stateless Minecraft EC2 server in AWS.
+This project creates a reusable Minecraft EC2 server in AWS.
 Game state and configuration is stored on an EBS to facilitate easier maintenance of the server.

 ## CloudFormation templates
 1. VPC (vpc.json)